imagej/imagej.github.io/_pages/2013-05-03_-_ImgLib2_Hackathon_in_Madison.md

 description: test description
 ---

-\_\_NOTOC\_\_ From Saturday, April 27, 2013 through Friday, May 3, 2013, LOCI in Madison hosted Tobias Pietzsch and Stephan Preibisch, two [ImgLib2](ImgLib2 "wikilink") main developers, for a hackathon.
+From Saturday, April 27, 2013 through Friday, May 3, 2013, LOCI in Madison hosted Tobias Pietzsch and Stephan Preibisch, two [ImgLib2](ImgLib2 "wikilink") main developers, for a hackathon.
 Here is a brief summary of overall accomplishments and topics of discussion:

   - Initial version of SCIFIOCellImg
   - Much discussion and ideas and proofs of concept for better OPS